Multivariate Quadratic Transformations and the Interpolation Kernel: The interpolation kernel

 \begin{proof} If we represent the left-hand side via the integral representation, branching on $y_n$, the limit becomes a simple substitution, and the resulting integral is just the case $d=t^{1/2}$ of the braid relation. \end{proof}

-One advantage of the kernel over interpolation functions is the fact that the braid relation acts as a sort of Bailey Lemma.
-In particular, this allows us to greatly simplify (and generalize to the kernel) the arguments of \cite[\S 9]{xforms}.
-The main identity there is \cite[Thm.
-9.7]{xforms} (the $W(E_7)$ symmetry of the elliptic Selberg integral), which becomes the following identity in terms of the interpolation kernel.
+One advantage of the kernel over interpolation functions is the fact that the braid relation acts as a sort of Bailey lemma (see~\cite{SpiridonovVP:2004} for the univariate version).
+In particular, this allows us to greatly simplify (and generalize to the kernel) the arguments of \cite[Section~9]{xforms}.
+The main identity there is \cite[Theorem~9.7]{xforms} (which generates the $W(E_7)$ symmetry of the elliptic Selberg integral), which becomes the following identity in terms of the interpolation kernel.

 \begin{thm} Let $v_0$, $v_1$, $w_0$, $w_1$, $c$, $d$, $u$ be parameters such that $u^2=v_0v_1c^2/pq=pq/d^2w_0w_1$.
 Then

 \end{thm}